joye61/pic-smaller/README.md

 This is a pure [vite](https://vitejs.dev/) + [React](https://react.dev/) project, You have to get familiar with them first

-> Pis smaller uses modern browser technologies such as `OffScreenCanvas`, `WebAssembly`, and `Web Worker`.
+> Pic smaller uses modern browser technologies such as `OffScreenCanvas`, `WebAssembly`, and `Web Worker`.
 You should also be familiar with them before developing.

 ```bash
 # Clone the repo